AgoRapide/AgoRapide/README.md

 ## Creating database, API and client UI is a repetition:
 With a single-table database (optional) your database schema will in practice never change.

 For the client user interface (UI) there will (in the near future) be some auto-generated code libraries available (in Java and ObjectiveC).
-We are looking into the possibility of auto-generated code for appp views also (not currently supported).
+We are looking into the possibility of auto-generated code for app views also (not currently supported).

 (even this section of course repeats the phrase "is a repetition" multiple times)

-# When is AgoRapide useful for your projects?
+# When is AgoRapide useful for my projects?

 AgoRapide is useful when you desire: